APorkolab/SquareSketcher/README.md

 - Save and load pixel art projects.
 - Responsive design: create pixel art on any device.

+## Architecture

+The application is divided into two main parts:

+-   **Backend:** A Spring Boot application that provides a REST API for saving and loading pixel art.
+It uses MongoDB for data persistence.
+-   **Frontend:** An Angular single-page application (SPA) that provides the user interface for drawing and managing pixel art.
+It communicates with the backend via the REST API.

 ## Getting Started

 ### Prerequisites